High School STEM Research Program

 APPLY HERENot yet open

-• The AEOP Central Application Site for UNC Charlotte will close TBD
+• The AEOP Central Application Site for UNC Charlotte will open TBD

-• Selected applicants will be notified by TBD and will be required to complete additional UNC Charlotte contractual paperwork to confirm participation in the program.
+• Selected applicants will be notified by TBD and will be required to complete additional UNC Charlotte contractual paperwork to confirm participation in the program and to receive funding.

 For more information contact Alisa Wickliff at abwickli@charlotte.edu.